Xi Jinping: Early life and education

-Xi Jinping was born on 15 June 1953 in Beijing, the third child of Xi Zhongxun and his second wife Qi Xin.
-After the founding of the PRC in 1949, Xi's father held a series of posts, including the chief of the Publicity Department of the Chinese Communist Party, vice-premier, and vice chairperson of the National People's Congress.
-Xi has two older sisters, Qi Qiaoqiao (齐桥桥), born in 1949 and Qi An'an (齐安安), born in 1952.
+Xi Jinping was born on 15 June 1953 in Beijing as the third child of Xi Zhongxun and his second wife Qi Xin.
+A Chinese Communist Party (CCP) revolutionary, Xi's father held a series of posts after the founding of the People's Republic of China in 1949, including head of the Party Publicity Department, vice premier, and vice chairperson of the Standing Committee of the National People's Congress.
+Xi has two older sisters, Qi Qiaoqiao, born in 1949, and Qi An'an (齐安安), born in 1952.
 Xi's father was from Fuping County, Shaanxi.

-Xi went to Beijing Bayi School, and then Beijing No. 25 School, in the 1960s.
-He became friends with Liu He, who attended Beijing No. 101 School in the same district, and who later became China's vice premier and a close advisor to Xi after he became China's paramount leader.
+Xi went to Beijing Bayi School, where students were primarily the children of high-ranking military officials.
 In 1963, when Xi was ten years old, his father was purged from the CCP and sent to work in a factory in Luoyang, Henan.
-In May 1966, the Cultural Revolution cut short Xi's secondary education when all secondary classes were halted for students to criticise and fight their teachers.
+Following the start of the Cultural Revolution in 1966, Xi was persecuted due to his father's status.
 Student militants ransacked the Xi family home.
-Also during the Cultural Revolution, Xi's sister Heping hanged herself at her military academy.

-Later, his mother was forced to publicly denounce his father, as he was paraded before a crowd as an enemy of the revolution.
-His father was later imprisoned in 1968 when Xi was aged 15.
-In 1968, Xi submitted an application to the Bayi School's Reform Committee and insisted on leaving Beijing for the countryside.
-On 13 January 1969, they left Beijing and arrived in Liangjiahe Village, Yan'an, Shaanxi, alongside CCP Chairman Mao Zedong's Down to the Countryside Movement.
-The rural areas of Yan'an were very backward, which created a big gap for Xi as a teenager.
-He once recalled that he had to overcome "five hurdles" (flea, food, life, labor and thought hurdle), and the experience led him to feel affinity with the rural poor.
+His mother was forced to publicly denounce his father, as he was paraded before a crowd as an enemy of the revolution.
+After the Bayi School closed down in 1967, Xi was transferred to the Beijing No. 25 School.
+In 1968, when Xi was aged 15, his father was imprisoned.
+Xi left Beijing and arrived in Liangjiahe Village, Yan'an, Shaanxi in the Down to the Countryside Movement.
+At the time, Yan'an was once of the poorest places in the country.
 After a few months, unable to stand rural life, he ran away to Beijing.
 He was arrested during a crackdown on deserters from the countryside and sent to a work camp to dig ditches.
-He later returned to the village, under the persuasion of his aunt Qi Yun and uncle Wei Zhenwu.
-He worked as the party secretary of Liangjiahe, where he lived in a cave house.
+He later returned to the village under the persuasion of his aunt Qi Yun and uncle Wei Zhenwu.